[As of July 13, 2020]

 (ii) The Company recognizes the “expectations” of its various stakeholders, as presented in “1.
 Basic Views,” above.

 (iii) The policy on determining remuneration of Directors, etc., and the process of determination are defined separately for Directors serving on the Audit and Supervisory Committee and other Directors.
-The remuneration for Directors (excluding those serving on the Audit and Supervisory Committee) is divided into basic remuneration, shares remuneration, and bonuses and is determined through consultation between the two Representative Directors (Chairman and President), who also take into consideration the opinion of the Audit and Supervisory Committee, based on the resolution of the Board of Directors, within the scope of remuneration resolved at the general meeting of shareholders.
+The remuneration for Directors (excluding those serving on the Audit and Supervisory Committee) is divided into basic remuneration, shares remuneration, and bonuses and is determined through consultation between the Chairman and the President, who also take into consideration the opinion of the Audit and Supervisory Committee, based on the resolution of the Board of Directors, within the scope of remuneration resolved at the general meeting of shareholders.
 The remuneration for Directors serving on the Audit and Supervisory Committee is determined through consultation among Directors serving on the Audit and Supervisory Committee.

 (iv) With regard to the policy and procedure followed when nominating candidates, the Company seeks to appoint human resources in a way that takes diversity into account, and based on the corporate philosophy and vision of the Company, candidates are selected fundamentally on the assumption that they can be expected to contribute to the further development of the Company.
 And after a comprehensive evaluation on the matters presented below, nominations are made and are discussed by the Board of Directors, following which a proposal is tabled at the general meeting of shareholders.